activecm/ipfix-rita/README.md

 ```
 it might mean that you are logging to a different database, use the
 ConnectionString value under RITA-MongoDB in
-/etc/ipfix-rita/converter/converter.yaml, for example if your file looks like this:
+/etc/ipfix-rita/converter/converter.yaml .
+For example, if your file looks like this:
 ```
 Output:
   RITA-MongoDB: